Sobolev5/carrot-rpc/README.md

 # Carrot
 Carrot it is a python asyncio RPC server/client for RabbitMQ that allows you to make RPC calls.
+*Note:* This project in active development and can be unstable.
+You can see live example here: http://5.187.4.179:8588/

 ```no-highlight
 https://github.com/Sobolev5/carrot-rpc